plukacs/lab-governance/README.md

 ### Policy: Holiday planning
  - Let others know about your holiday plans on Slack
- - Let your circles' leadlink know 3x the length of your planned holiday (in workdays) before the start of it, but minimum 5 workdays before
+ - Let your circles' leadlink and your clients know 3x the length of your planned holiday (in workdays) before the start of it, but minimum 5 workdays before in writing
  - Letting them know within this period doesn't mean that it's no allowed, but can result in decline (if your plan is not safe to fail)

 ### Policy: Home office